 This is a "game" that has the potential to create a great deal of interest in baseball for players of a very young age.
 BLASTBALL is meant to be a FUN introduction to baseball.
 It is designed to generate fast-paced action, provide recreation and exercise, create enthusiasm and encourage children to continue to be involved in sports.
 It's an opportunity - for the parents as well as the players - to meet a lot of people and make new friends.

-Our Blastball teams are generally scheduled to play two games per week - game days vary each week with each team's playing dates dependant on its player availability.
+Our Blastball teams are generally scheduled to play two games per week.
 The length of each game is determined by the participants and their parents but is generally approximately 45 minutes.
 (There is no set pre-determined time limit.)
-Players are welcome to leave earlier - or stay later - depending on their individual interest.
-It's fun as long as the "fun" lasts!
+Players are welcome to leave earlier - or stay later - depending on their individual interests.

 BLASTBALL is a developmental "game" invented and formerly marketed by the ATEC Athletic Training Company in the United States.
 It is a very simple concept utilizing the skills of baseball in a fun, fast-paced activity for young players.
 With only one base and a foam bat and ball, it is safer and less complex than T-Ball.
 Note: We supply the bat and ball.
 Personal bats are not allowed to be used in Blastball.